christianshub/py-http-server/README.md

 # simple-http-server

-Simple http server using python3's built in `http.server` with a `PUT` extenstion to be able to upload/send files to a hosting server quickly.
+Simple http server using python3's built-in http.server module with a PUT extenstion to be able to upload/send files to a hosting server quickly.

 ## How-to